Knitschi/CMakeProjectFramework/Sources/documentation/WorkingWithACPFProject.rst

 a little more effort then the normal two steps (*generate* and *build*) that are used for a *vanilla* CMake project.
 The steps are implemented with the following *Python 3* scripts.

-1. \b 0_CopyScripts.py: Copies the other scripts to the projects root directory.
+* **0_CopyScripts.py:** Copies the other scripts to the projects root directory.
-2. \b 1_Configure.py: Adds a CMake configuration for the project.
+* **1_Configure.py:** Adds a CMake configuration for the project.
-3. \b 2_Generate.py: Create the *make-files* for a project configuration.
+* **2_Generate.py:** Create the *make-files* for a project configuration.
-4. \b 3_Make.py: Build the project.
+* **3_Make.py:** Build the project.

-If you have your operating system configured to run \c .py files with python 3, you can omit the explicit call to \c python in the following command line examples.
+If you have your operating system configured to run :code:`.py` files with python 3, you can omit the explicit call to :code:`python` in the following command line examples.
-If this is not the case, make sure the <TT>python -\-version</TT>  call returns a 3.X version.
-On Linux you may need to use
+If this is not the case, make sure the :code:`python --version` call returns a 3.X version.
+On Linux you may need to use the command
-\c python3 instead of \c python.
+:code:`python3` instead of :code:`python`.

-The copy step
+The Copy Step
 ^^^^^^^^^^^^^

 In order to execute the copy step run

 .. code-block:: bash

-  ...\ACPFTestProject>python Sources/CPFBuildscripts/0_CopyScripts.py
+  ...\ACPFTestProject> python Sources/CPFBuildscripts/0_CopyScripts.py

 in the project root directory.